 Introduction to Law of Consultation

 Public bodies have never been more vulnerable to legal challenge.
-This comprehensive, regularly updated course covers all aspects of the Law of Consultation and draws upon 160 plus judicial reviews as Judges have increasingly intervened on behalf of consultees.
-Participants have the use of specially prepared case notes to highlight key messages from the cases discussed in the course and the subject-matter is entertainingly delivered by focusing on relevant issues and challenges faced by consultation professionals in all sectors.
-The Course will also cover recent developments and changes in NHS legislation and guidance following the recent restructuring, highlighting key changes and points with which attendees should be familiar.
+This comprehensive, regularly-updated course covers all aspects of the Law of Consultation and draws upon 160 plus judicial reviews as Judges have increasingly intervened on behalf of consultees.
+Participants have the use of specially-prepared case notes to highlight key messages from the cases discussed in the course and the subject-matter is entertainingly delivered by focusing on relevant issues and challenges faced by consultation professionals in all sectors.

-- To illustrate legal principles through real case-law and relevant examples of legal challenges
+– Legal principles through real case-law and relevant examples of legal challenges

-- To strengthen participants’ knowledge of best practice as developed in recent Court decisions
+– Strengthening participants’ knowledge of best practice as developed in recent Court decisions

-- To help participants identify when to seek formal legal advice
+– Helping participants identify when to seek formal legal advice

 … statutory requirements to consult

 … the Gunning Principles – and the need for a fifth